-Supplementary and Other Information
+Other Information

-Our audit for the year ended December 31, 2013 was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Port of Anchorage's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Port of Anchorage's basic financial statements.
 The statistical section is presented for purposes of additional analysis and is not a required part of the basic financial statements.